zudi-lin/pytorch_connectomics/docs/source/tutorials/snemi.rst

     Before running neuron segmentation, please take a look at the `demo <https://github.com/zudi-lin/pytorch_connectomics/tree/master/demo>`_ to get familiar with the datasets and have a sense of how the affinity graphs look like.

 All the scripts needed for this tutorial can be found at ``pytorch_connectomics/scripts/``.
-The pytorch dataset class for neuron segmentation is :class:`torch_connectomics.data.dataset.AffinityDataset`.
+The pytorch target affinity generation is :class:`connectomics.data.utils.data_segmentation`.

 #.
 Get the dataset: